 Sourcing raw materials

 A range of natural and manmade fibres are used to make Primark products.
 Cotton is the main natural fibre used to make many of our products, and others play an important part in production too.
-Regardless of the raw material used, it matters to us that it is sourced responsibly giving our customers greater reassurance.

 At Primark, we don’t buy raw materials directly.
 Instead, the factories or suppliers that we have approved are responsible for sourcing the raw materials used in our products.